COVID-19 has highlighted a growing toll on caregivers for the elderly – and an expanding opportunity for insurers.

 - The Helper Bees' virtual home health assessments seek to minimize the risk of infection transmission for clinicians and caregivers by digitally gathering accurate information on a homecare recipient.

-- Technology-powered home care provider Cera Care launched a SmartCare app that allows carers to check in, check out, locate a service user’s home, and record visit reports, all via the application.
+- Technology-powered home care provider Cera Care launched a SmartCare app that allows caregivers to check in, check out, locate a service user’s home, and record visit reports, all via the application.
 SmartCare uses machine learning and data analytics to predict the onset of health deteriorations in patients before they manifest.

 - The startup Care Angel offers Virtual Nurse Assistant, a platform enabled by artificial intelligence that helps providers and payers avoid missed care opportunities and close gaps in care.

 From expanded leave to telemedicine services and insurtech apps, a range of insurance innovations are emerging to address an urgent need.
-As many of the homebound elderly are not self-sufficient and are over-reliant on an overburdened and shrinking pool of unpaid caregivers, insurers have a unique opportunity to help bridge this critical care gap.
+As many of the homebound elderly are not self-sufficient and are reliant on an overburdened and shrinking pool of unpaid caregivers, insurers have a unique opportunity to help bridge this critical care gap.